cpressey/cyclemill/README.md

 *   prometheus instance
 *   logging
 *   research django-celery-results.  how to use its tables?

-### Nice to have

 *   web wait for db to be ready
-*   run celery worker as non-root to suppress its whining